Skip to main content

 When will a personal budget be reviewed?

-The LA must review a personal budget at least once during the first 3 months of payments and also when conducting an annual review or reassessment of the EHC plan.
+The local authority must review a personal budget at least once during the first 3 months of payments and also when conducting an annual review or reassessment of the EHC plan.
 You can also request a review.

-The LA can increase or decrease the budget but must ensure there is sufficient funds to cover the provision agreed.
+The local authority can increase or decrease the budget but must ensure there is sufficient funds to cover the provision agreed.
 Local authorities can stop payments, but it will then be under a duty to provide the service instead.

 If you do not believe that the amount allocated to your child’s personal budget will be enough to buy the support your child has been assessed as needing, you can challenge the amount.
 If the local authority has agreed to make a direct payment it must be sufficient to secure the agreed provision specified in the EHC plan.